 Diffuse - A soft light at the rear, which gives a comfortable secondary light in the room

-During observation studies in the orthopedic surgery clinic at the hospital we found a huge challenge in the operation room: an extension boot used for femur operations, that among surgeons were called ‘an object from hell’.
-It had got that designation because they all found it very difficult to use correct without the risk of causing the the elder patients harms like pressure sores.
-Therefore the whole staff welcomed our idea about designing a new extension boot.
+During observation studies in the orthopedic surgery clinic at the hospital we identified a huge challenge in the operation room: an extension boot used for femur operations, that among surgeons were called ‘an object from hell’.
+The operation device had got that designation because all staff found it very difficult to use it correctly without the huge risk of causing the the elder patients harms like pressure sores.

 The intention for this project was to develop a collection of winter products, containing winter boots and a bag, that could make ECCO as brand more attractive to young women in Scandinavia.